Wouter-deBoer/wall_builder/README.md

   This bond alternates between rows of full length bricks and half length bricks.
 Therefore, we simply assume that we start with a row of full length bricks.
 Additionally, to fit the default wall format, we assume that we always start the row (seen from the last) with a half brick.
 - __Wild bond__

   The wild bond is more challenging, as it introduces various constraints.
-This bond is not fully complete yet; in the code, you can find the checks for vertical alignment and for consequent half bricks.
-Introducing both checks seems to be impossible, therefore the vertical alignment check has been disabled for now.

-  I also noticed that this bond introduces a 3/4 brick; due to time constraints I was unable to implement this, as it would need rewriting of a good part of the code.
+This bond is not fully complete yet; I noticed that this bond introduces a 3/4 brick; due to time constraints I was unable to implement this, as it would need rewriting of a good part of the code.
 Therefore, I could not implement the staggering pattern, as this is not possible without the 3/4th brick.

+  In the code, you can find the checks for vertical alignment and for consequent half bricks.
+When both conditions are applied, there appeared to be no valid outcome without using a 3/4th brick, therefore the vertical alignment check has been disabled for now.